peterjaap/magerun-addons/README.md

     $ n98-magerun.phar eav:attributes:add-to-set

+### Merge attributes together ###

+This will allow you to merge two existing product attributes together; all product values will be updated accordingly.

+    $ n98-magerun.phar eav:attributes:merge

+### Unduplicate product attribute options ###

+This will automatically find duplicate attribute options for a given attribute (for example, merge option Blue into a different option with the same name Blue for attribute color).

+Beware; this will ignore any translated option values as it will just pick the last attribute option from the query to keep.

+    $ n98-magerun.phar eav:attributes:undupe-options

 ### Set base URL's ###

 Magerun already has an option to show a list of set base URL's but no way to set them easily.
 It is possible through config:set but this is cumbersome.
 This command gives you a list of storeviews to choose from and asks you for your base URL.
 You have the option to set both the unsecure and the secure base URL.